 The modest non-descript cotton double breasted blazer, and bulky cross necklace were not counterfeits.
 None of the items displayed the designer’s logo or advertised themselves as such.
 I do not judge those that decide to go the counterfeit route, but an inspiration is as far as I will go.
 There is something extremely unethical and unsettling about the means in which counterfeit items are produced.
 It’s simply not worth it to me.

-I couldn’t end this post without paying homage to the knockoff boot that ruled my sophomore year!
+I couldn’t end this post without paying homage to the dupe boot that ruled my sophomore year!
 Steve Madden’s rendition of the J. Lo famed Manolo Blahnik tims.

 Did you know there was a difference between a knock-off and counterfeit?